fatali-fataliyev/xtodo/README.md

 - **Key Generation:** On the first launch, the app generates AES-128 encryption key.

-- **Hardware-Backed Security:** This key is instantly moved into the [Android Keystore system](https://developer.android.com/privacy-and-security/keystore).
+- **Key Security:** This key is instantly moved into the [Android Keystore system](https://developer.android.com/privacy-and-security/keystore).

 - **Data Isolation:** Every note and to-do item is encrypted before being written to the disk.